 Traveling during a holiday that’s shared in your home country is a great way to fast-track to the heart of a foreign culture as you compare local traditions with your own.
 That was certainly true for us as we traveled from our base in Sogamosa to small towns in the Andes of Colombia as they geared up for Christmas with their own unique takes on crèche Nativity scenes, Christmas trees, and light shows.
-Here’s what Christmas looks like in the Andes of Colombia.
+Here’s what Christmas in the Andes of Colombia looks like.

 Corrales: Big lights, small city